-From advancing the understanding of the brain to providing professional development activities, the Triangle Chapter of the Society for Neuroscience (Triangle SfN) hit the mark April 13 at their annual spring conference.
+From advancing the understanding of the brain to providing professional development activities, the (Triangle SfN) hit the mark April 13 at their annual spring conference.
 NIEHS was a sponsor of the well-attended event in Cary, North Carolina.

 The society invited three local neuroscientists to give presentations.